AntoineThebaud/swlcalc/README.md

 * Some features to be released can be found in the [swlcalc features board](https://github.com/AntoineThebaud/swlcalc/projects/1).
 * Otherwise, feel free to suggest new features in the [issues](https://github.com/AntoineThebaud/swlcalc/issues) !

-TOCHANGE : Once released, swlcalc will be hosted at http://AntoineThebaud.github.io/swlcalc.
+swlcalc can be found at: http://AntoineThebaud.github.io/swlcalc

 **Notes :** All active development of swlcalc takes place in the [`develop`](https://github.com/AntoineThebaud/swlcalc/tree/develop) branch.
 The tip of [`master`](https://github.com/AntoineThebaud/swlcalc/tree/master) always points to the latest, stable release.
 All releases are tagged.
 The latest release is deployed to the [`gh-pages`](https://github.com/joakibj/tswcalc/tree/gh-pages) branch.